 Challenges in Measuring Mercury in Fish

 One of the sure ways to manage the mercury level in our diet is to ensure the seafood is low in mercury.
-Traditionally, measuring mercury in fish can be tedious.
-It involves a series of sample preparation (also known as wet chemical sample preparation/sample digestion) using acids, oxidants, and reducing agents such as SnCl2.
+Traditionally, measuring mercury in fish can be tedious as it involves a series of sample preparation (also known as wet chemical sample preparation/sample digestion) using acids, oxidants, and reducing agents such as SnCl2.

 Long Sample Preparation Steps = Bigger chance of errors